GPR-based Model Reconstruction System for Underground Utilities Using GPRNet: Experimental Study

 \subsection{Dataset Test and Field Test}

 In this section, we evaluate the robotic GPR inspection system with both synthetic dataset and field test.
 The performance of underground utilities reconstruction is illustrated in Fig.\ref{fig:pcn_result}, where the model of the synthetic slabs, coarse input point cloud data, predicted output data and the ground truth are provided.
 The field test result is also demonstrated in Fig.\ref{fig:filed_test}, where pipes with different size are colored respectively.
-In this test, we drive our robot with a sparse line spacing, that is, 11 tests in total along the horizontal direction, all the utilities are not parallel from the data collection direction are detected excepted for one pipe which is parallel with data collection direction.
-By comparing the reconstructed 3D map with the ground truth of the slab in the test pit, the effectiveness of proposed system is well verified.
+In this test, we drive our omnidirectional robot with a sparse line spacing, and record the pose information with our visual-inertial module.
+Specifically, our robot moves forward, backward and sideways without any rotations, to collect GPR data along its trajectory.
+By comparing the reconstructed 3D map with the ground truth of the slab in our test pit, the effectiveness of proposed system is well verified.